CCBR/RENEE/docs/RNA-seq/Resources.md

 However, building new reference genomes is easy!

-If you do not have access to Biowulf or you are looking for a reference genome and/or annotation **_that is currently not available_**, it can be built with RNA-seek's build sub-command.
-Given a genomic FASTA file (ref.fa) and a GTF file (genes.gtf), `rna-seek build` will create all of the required reference files to run the RNA-seek pipeline.
-Once the build pipeline completes, you can supply the newly generated reference.json to the `--genome` of `rna-seek run`.
+If you do not have access to Biowulf or you are looking for a reference genome and/or annotation **_that is currently not available_**, it can be built with RENEE's build sub-command.
+Given a genomic FASTA file (ref.fa) and a GTF file (genes.gtf), `renee build` will create all of the required reference files to run the RENEE pipeline.
+Once the build pipeline completes, you can supply the newly generated reference.json to the `--genome` of `renee run`.
 For more information, please see the help page for the run and build sub commands.

 ## 2. Tools and versions